poppy-project/poppy-docs/en/programming/snap.md

 First, you must be connected to the same network LAN area than your robot (e.g. on the same router or Wifi).

 You have to go on the web homepage of your robot with its URL.
 You can use its IP address (for example http://192.168.1.42) if you have a way to know it or its hostname like http://poppy.local.
-To find its IP address you can see it in your router administration web page, or with a network scanner like ["Fing"](http://www.overlooksoft.com/download) (for smartphone and desktop OS).
+To find its IP address look at [the zeroconf chapter](../installation/install-zeroconf.md#alternatives-to-find-the-ip-address-of-a-computer-on-your-local-network).
 To use directly its hostname http://poppy.local you must have a Zeroconf software installed on your computer (aka ["Bonjour print services for Windows"](https://support.apple.com/kb/DL999?locale=en_US) if you are running Windows).

 The home page of your poppy creature should look like the snapshot below:
 ![find blocks](../img/snap/homepage.png)